What Is Classical Education?

 What is classical education?
 Classical education is an approach to education, inspired by ancient Greek culture and philosophy, that seeks to train students to be noble citizens and good critical thinkers.
 It is more concerned with character development than skills training, structured to emphasize the development of the whole child.
 Classical education emphasizes the study of the great books.
 These books are ancient works that have stood the test of time, have been well-respected by scholars, and are still relevant today.
 Classical education goes beyond facts, figures, and dates, but focuses on ideas, values, morals, and ethics.

-The Trivium
+Younger Years: The Trivium

 Grammar: This discipline aims to teach students how to read carefully and thoughtfully.
 Grammar involves recognizing the essential elements of language, including nouns, verbs, adjectives, and adverbs.
 Students also learn about sentence structure, punctuation, capitalization, and word origins and meanings.
 Students are not merely learning words, they are learning the etymology of words and the philosophy of language.